-5.6.Open Space
+5.6.
+Open Space

-On site green open spaces are also proposed.
+On site green open spaces are also proposed across the wider site and a specific area is identified at the western perimeter of the application site as a buffer to the boundary which adjoins the road / railway bridge.
 These have been carefully located to make use of the application site's natural geography.
 User safety and security has also been considered and incidental open / amenity space including areas for play have been protected by ensuring that it is enveloped by houses.

-Although the natural slope of the land is likely to be predominantly maintained across the application site, roof lines or buildings in this area are not unacceptable high and the design continues this theme.
+Although the natural slope of the land is likely to be predominantly maintained across the wider application site, roof lines or buildings in this area are not unacceptably high and the design continues this theme.